 One of the key priorities of the Alliance is the promotion of the Roma culture and raising awareness and knowledge about the Roma Genocide during World War II and the international commemoration day on the 2nd of August.

 Another important initiative of the Council of Europe, aimed at fighting antigypsyism, is the Dosta!
 Campaign, run on a national level in the member states.
-As of this year, the Alliance is in charge of administrating the Dosta!
+As of 2013, the Alliance is in charge of administrating the Dosta!
 Congress Prize, awarded biannually to three municipalities for their successful and innovative projects in the field of Roma inclusion.

 In recent years, there has been a strong development of European and national policy framework for the inclusion of Roma.
 At the same time, awareness has grown that policy measures at local and regional level are decisive for bringing about real improvement in the social inclusion of Roma, across the key areas of education, housing, employment and health and the need to develop these policy measures has increased considerably.